Otocinclus, also known as dwarf suckers, or otos, are algae-eating, reclusive catfish species.

 If you worry about such pet fish, here is what you can do, grow your supply of algae.
 Yes, it is possible and effective.

-Types of algae the Otocinclus like are green dust algae, diatoms/brown algae, and green algae.
+The types of algae the Otocinclus likes are green dust algae, diatoms/brown algae, and green algae.
 Types of algae the Otocinclus would not eat; staghorn algae, black beard algae, and hair algae.

 Steps involved in growing algae are:

 – Step 1